 The most widely reported adoption of AI (47%) was in the IT/Technology function, followed by R&D with 36%, and customer service with 24%.
 Interestingly, several functions are hardly using AI at all; most notably, the procurement function, where only 4% of the companies currently use AI.
 This is followed by HR with 7% and product management with 9%.
 This is perhaps surprising, given the many use cases and applicable solutions in these functional areas.

 When asking the respondents to rank the importance of 8 capabilities to enable AI in their businesses, ‘advanced analytics’ and ‘data management’ emerged as the most important.
 ‘AI leadership’ and having an ‘open culture’ followed.

 When self-assessing the capabilities where the companies are least competent, they point to emotional intelligence and AI leadership.
-AI leadership is defined as the (lack of) ability to lead an AI transformation by articulating a vision, setting goals and securing broad buy-in across the organization.
-To summarize, the challenge ahead appears to be as much about culture and leadership as it is about data, analytics, and technology.
+AI leadership is defined as the ability to lead an AI transformation by articulating a vision, setting goals and securing broad buy-in across the organisation.
+To summarise, the challenge ahead appears to be as much about culture and leadership as it is about data, analytics, and technology.

 National Technology Officer for Microsoft Ireland